INFICON: Leak Detection Tests Can Save Lives, Improve Quality

 To learn more about the best strategy for choosing the right leak-rate specifications, visit INFICON's recent AUTO TEST newsletter on the INFICON website.
 For the best leak-rate specifications for materials being tested, customers should contact INFICON directly.

-Parker and INFICON's team of leak-detection experts will be available to discuss ingress protection testing methods and the importance of leak testing critical systems at the company's exhibit (Booth #245) at The Assembly Show at Donald E. Stephens Convention Center, Oct.
-22-24, in Rosemont, Illinois.
+Parker and INFICON's team of leak-detection experts will be available to discuss ingress protection testing methods and the importance of leak testing critical systems at the company's exhibit (Booth #11014) at the Automotive Testing Expo, Oct.
+22-24, in Novi, Michigan.

 ABOUT INFICON